ryougi-shiky/Java-Shared-White-Board/README.md

 # How to run the programs
-## Run Project in IntelliJ IDEA
+## Run Server
-1. Open this project in IDEA
+1. Make sure you are using Java 17
-2. Mark `Client/src` and `Server/src` as Sources root
+2. Navigate to `server` directory
-3. Edit Configuration -> Add new configuration -> Application -> Select Java 17, correct Module directory and Main class.
+3.`./mvnw spring-boot:run`
-4. Run configurations
+3.

 ## Build Project in IntelliJ IDEA
 1. File -> Project Structure -> Project Settings -> Artifacts -> Add Jar -> Select module and main class with specified output directory